jwrober/erpnext_admin_guide/i-u-b/upgrade.md

 ## 3.3 Upgrading ERPNext

 In this section we go over steps to upgrade ERPNext.
 One of the things that comes up very often on the [Discussion Forum](https://discuss.erpnext.com/ "ERPNext Discussion Forum") is upgrade issues.
 So besides installation issues, the author would say that the second most often cries for help are from challenges related to upgrading ERPNext.
-What is interesting is in most cases the administrator is the one who caused their issue because they didn't take the time to be prepared and get setup in a way to allow them plenty of flexibilty to upgrade is a safe evironment.
+What is interesting is in most cases the administrator is the one who caused their issue because they didn't take the time to be prepared and get setup in a way to allow them plenty of flexibilty to upgrade in a safe evironment.

 What is this "flexibility"?
 It's very simple. **ONLY UPGRADE IN A DEVELOPMENT/NON-PRODUCTION ENVIRONMENT FIRST.**